 What a Savings Account Actually Gives You

-A savings account is the most straightforward financial product that exists.
 You deposit money.
 The bank pays you interest.
-Your balance goes up by a small, predictable amount every month.
-You can withdraw your money at any time, with no penalties and no waiting period.
-The simplicity is the point.
+Your balance ticks up by a small, predictable amount each month, and you can withdraw anytime with no penalties.
+That's it.

-The interest rate you earn is called the APY (Annual Percentage Yield).
-As of early 2026, high-yield savings accounts at online banks offer roughly 4-5% APY.
-That sounds decent until you realize this is historically unusual.
-For most of the decade between 2010 and 2022, savings account rates hovered between 0.01% and 0.5%.
+The interest rate you earn is the APY (Annual Percentage Yield).
+As of early 2026, high-yield online savings accounts pay roughly 4-5% APY.
+That looks decent, but it's historically unusual.
+From 2010 to 2022, most savings accounts paid between 0.01% and 0.5%.
 The average American savings account paid 0.06% APY for years.
-On $10,000, that's $6 per year.
-Not $6,000.
+On $10,000, that earned you $6 per year.
 Six dollars.

-The upside of a savings account is real, though.
-Your deposits are protected by FDIC insurance up to $250,000 per depositor, per bank.
-If the bank fails, the federal government makes you whole.
+The upside is real, though.
+FDIC insurance covers your deposits up to $250,000 per depositor, per bank.
+If the bank fails, the federal government pays you back.
 There's zero volatility.
-Your balance never goes down.
-You'll never log in and see that your $10,000 has become $5,000 overnight.
-That psychological certainty has genuine value, especially for money you can't afford to lose.
+Your balance never drops.
+You'll never log in and see $10,000 turned into $5,000 overnight.
+For money you can't afford to lose, that certainty matters.

-But there's a catch.
+But here's the catch.
 The number in your account goes up.
-The purchasing power of that number may not.
+What that number buys may not.
 If your savings account earns 4% and inflation runs at 3.5%, your real return is 0.5%.
 You're barely treading water.
-And for most of the last 15 years, the math was worse than that.
-Savings rates of 0.1% while inflation ran at 2-3% meant you were losing 2-3% of your purchasing power every single year.
+For most of the last 15 years, the math was worse: savings rates of 0.1% while inflation ran at 2-3% meant you lost 2-3% of your purchasing power every year.

 ▪ $10,000 in a Savings Account: Nominal vs. Real Growth